Meridian Visiting Researcher Programme

 Plug into Cambridge's AI safety scene

 Cambridge has become a hotspot for AI safety work in Europe.
-Being here will give you the opportunity to engage with a large community of researchers with a wide range of expertise.
+Being here will give you the opportunity to engage with a large and welcoming community of researchers with a wide range of expertise.

 • Group of people working on laptops around a wooden table in a cabin, with a chandelier above.